ameistad/django-template/README.md

 - Django 1.11 and Python 3.
 - PostgreSQL in development and production.
-- Supports Docker deployment.
-(Modified from [django-cookiecutter](https://github.com/pydanny/cookiecutter-django))
+- Deploys with Docker and uses [Caddy](https://caddyserver.com/ "Caddy HTTP Server") as a proxy.
-- Default settings gets A+ ratings on [Mozilla Observatory](https://observatory.mozilla.org) and [Qualys SSL Labs](https://www.ssllabs.com/ssltest/).
+- Default settings gets A+ ratings on [Mozilla Observatory](https://observatory.mozilla.org).

 ## Install
 Uses [Cookiecutter](https://github.com/audreyr/cookiecutter "Cookiecutter project") for installing.